tdrhq/bknr.cluster/README.md

 With this complete setup, our downtime goes does to less than 0.5s, but we have some tricks up our sleeve to remove even that 0.5s downtime.

+In addition to this, we store blobs in EFS, which is essentially a highly available NFS.